rgd01sh/rgd01sh/README.md

 ## Welcome to my GitHub profile!
 I’m Raghad, Professional Data Analyst, Intested in web development, and design.
-Here, you'll find a collection of my projects, including web and app development, UI/UX designs, and various creative coding endeavors.
+Here, you'll find some of my projects, including web and app development, UI/UX designs, and various creative coding endeavors.

 ## Connect with Me
 Feel free to explore my repositories, and if you have any questions or collaborations in mind, don’t hesitate to reach out!